haydenoliver88/house-halifax/README.md

 A second balancing loop (B2) highlights how greenfield development increases infrastructure costs, which can influence political decision-making and limit expansion.

 Evidence from the visualizations supports these relationships.
 Visualization 2 shows a relationship between vacancy rates and affordability metrics, supporting the link between lower vacancy and higher housing costs.
 Visualizations 1 and 3 highlight spatial differences across zones, reinforcing how housing pressure varies across Halifax.

+## Milestone 3 — Analysis

+### System Archetype: Growth and Underinvestment

+The housing affordability challenge in Halifax reflects a classic “Growth and Underinvestment” system archetype.
+In this structure, rapid population growth increases demand for housing, but investment in housing supply and supporting infrastructure does not keep pace.
+As a result, the system approaches capacity limits, leading to worsening outcomes such as rising rental prices and declining affordability.

+In the Halifax context, population growth driven by immigration and interprovincial migration increases housing demand.
+However, delays in development, zoning constraints, and infrastructure limitations restrict the speed at which new housing supply can be added.
+This creates sustained pressure on vacancy rates, which remain low, and drives up rental prices.

+The archetype is reinforced by feedback loops identified in the causal loop diagram.
+For example, increasing housing demand reduces vacancy rates, which raises rental prices and affordability pressure.
+This, in turn, creates political pressure to act, but without sufficient investment or timely execution, the system remains constrained.

+Evidence from the data supports this pattern.
+Visualization 2 shows a relationship between low vacancy rates and higher affordability pressures, while Visualizations 1 and 3 highlight spatial differences in housing demand and cost across Halifax.
+These patterns suggest that the system is operating near its limits and that underinvestment in supply is a key driver of current challenges.